IntroToCode/RecipesCodemates6/lunch/readme.md

 ## Time to prepare:

-This recipe will take about 20 minutes to prepare to make 5 sandwhichs.
+This recipe will take about 20 minutes to prepare to make 5 sandwiches.

 ## Ingredients:

 3 table spoons of butter
-10 pieces of white bread
+10 pieces of whole wheat bread
+Blackberry jelly
-Grape jelly
+Apricot jelly
 Chunky Peanut Butter

 ## Equipment needed: